Russian missile hits another Ukraine apartment block, 1 dead - NewsBreak

-A Russian missile struck an apartment building in the center of Kramatorsk on Tuesday, killing at least one person and wounding seven others in one of Ukraine ’s major city strongholds in its eastern Donetsk region as it fights against Moscow’s invasion, officials said.
+KYIV, Ukraine (AP) — A Russian missile struck an apartment building in the center of Kramatorsk on Tuesday, killing at least one person and wounding three others in one of Ukraine’s major city strongholds in its eastern Donetsk region as it fights against Moscow’s invasion , officials said.

-Ukrainian President Volodymyr Zelenskyy posted a video showing gaping holes in the facade of the low-rise building that bore the brunt of the strike.
+Ukrainian President Volodymyr Zelenskyy said that six apartment buildings were damaged in the blast and rescue efforts were continuing.
+He posted a video showing gaping holes in the facade of the low-rise building that bore the brunt of the strike.

-The war, which erupted after Russia’s launched its full-scale invasion in February 2022, has brought heavy civilian casualties.
-Tuesday’s victims were among at least seven civilians killed and 30 wounded in 24 hours, Ukraine authorities said.
+The war, which erupted after Russia’s launched its full-scale invasion in February 2022, has brought heavy civilian casualties .
+Tuesday’s victims were among at least six civilians killed and 30 wounded in 24 hours, Ukraine authorities said.

-They included a 55-year-old woman killed when a Russian shell hit her car Tuesday in a border town in northeastern Ukraine.

 “Russian troops are striking residential buildings, schools and hospitals, leaving cities on fire and in ruins,” Kyrylenko, the regional governor, said on Ukrainian television.
 “The Russians mark each meter (yard) of their advance in the region not only with their own blood, but also with the (lost) lives of civilians.”